Aluminum Air Conditioning Repair Tips

-Signs that your aluminum air conditioner system isn’t working include a weak air flow, warm air being expelled from the system instead of cool air, and inconsistencies in how well the air condinioning is working.
+Signs that your aluminum air conditioner system isn’t working include weak airflow, warm air being expelled from the system instead of cool air, and inconsistencies in how well the air conditioning is working.

 Before checking for any damage to your air conditioning system, make sure the engine is turned off and no longer warm.
 To identify the presence of a small split or leak which is immediately visible, leak detection dye may be required.

 For large holes, at-home repair may not be feasible.
-However, small, porous holes can be easily welded over to prevent any further damage and stop any leaks.
+However, small, porous holes can be easily welded or brazed to prevent any further damage and stop any leaks.

 Welding Repair Technique